pcsx22/ZookeeperDemo/README.md

 # ZookeeperDemo
+- Demonstartes the usage of zookeeper as a service for leader election and service discover for building distributed applications

-Steps to setup the environment:
+# Steps to setup the environment:
   1. Install Docker
   2. Download apache zookeeper-3.3.36 if the zookeeper directory already present in the project folder is corrupt
   3. Build "base_img" image from base_img directory